InteractiveComputerGraphics/CompactNSearch/README.md

 {
 	for (int j = 0; j < ps.n_neighbors(i); ++j)
 	{
-    	// Return PointID of the jth neighbor of the ith particle.
+    	// Return PointID of the jth neighbor of the ith particle in the 0th point set.
-	    PointID const& pid = ps.neighbor(i, j);
+	    PointID const& pid = ps.neighbor(0, i, j);
 	    // ...
 	    // Do whatever you want with the point id.
 The id contains two indices.
 	    // The first field pid.point_set_id represents the unique point set id returnd by add_point_set.
 	    // The second field pid.point_id stands for the index of the neighboring particle within
 	    // the containing point set.
 	    // ...
 	}